U-Mamba2: Scaling State Space Models for Dental Anatomy Segmentation in CBCT: Experiment Results

 \subsection{Final Challenge Submission}

 For the final submission, we extended training to 1500 epochs using all available data with a batch size of 2 and increased the input patch size to 160x288x288.
 During inference, we use a sliding window inference with a tile size of 0.9 and enable mirroring in the anterior/posterior and left/right axes during TTA.
-The final U-Mamba2 model achieved a mean Dice of 0.84, HD95 of 38.17, with an average inference time of 40.58s, securing first place in Task 1 of the ToothFairy3 challenge with a 3.1 overall ranking while obtaining first place in Task 2 with a mean Dice, HD95 and overall rank of 0.87, 2.15 and 1.66, respectively, on the hidden test set.
+The final U-Mamba2 model achieved a mean Dice of 0.84, HD95 of 38.17, with an average inference time of 40.58s, computed on the Grand Challenge platform using a T4 GPU, securing first place in Task 1 of the ToothFairy3 challenge with a 3.1 overall ranking while obtaining first place in Task 2 with a mean Dice, HD95 and overall rank of 0.87, 2.15 and 1.66, respectively, on the hidden test set.